iWriteGigs

 C Moderators focus discussions in a nondirective manner only.

-D They are used to filter ideas and concepts.
+D They are only used to generate new ideas.